canhld94/HeteroServing/README.md

-# something
+# HeteroServing

-Everybody (include [Circle CI](https://twitter.com/circleci/status/951635852974854144?lang=en)) tell me I should build something, so I build something
+Serving object detection models on different hardware.

 ## Introduction

+> **_TL;DR_** This project (1) implement object detection models with OpenVINO and TensorRT, (2) implement servers with REST and gRPC endpoint to serve the object detection service.

 This project build an inference server with ~~Intel FPGA~~ Intel CPU, Intel FPGA, and NVIDIA GPU backend.
 Currently the inference engine supports object detection object detection models (`SSD`, `YoLov3`*, and `Faster R-CNN` family); and the server support ~~REST~~ gRPC and REST.
+Ones can use this project as a back-end in a complete serving framework, or use it as a standalone serving server in small applications.

 At a glance:

 *Request*